nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a025.md

     - &_include=Communication:requester-practitionerrole:PractitionerRole
     - &_include=Communication:sender-practitionerrole:PractionerRole
     - &_include=Communication:content-reference:DocumentReference
-    - The " Communication.Note " field is a plain text field that additionally supports hyperlinks in the following format: "<a href="%web_address%" target="_blank">%link_text%</a>"."
+    - The Communication.Note field is a plain text field that additionally supports hyperlinks in the following format: ```<a href="%web_address%" target="_blank">%link_text%</a>```
-- It is the Suppliers responsibility to sanitize responses received from eRS. eRS allows for <a> tag HTML elements so that hyperlinks can be rendered.
+- It is the Suppliers responsibility to sanitize responses received from eRS. eRS allows for ```<a>``` tag HTML elements so that hyperlinks can be rendered.
 Suppliers MUST sanitize as they deem necessary, noting that eRS suggests all other HTML stored within eRS should be considered a text-only string.

 # INPUT